Mon-Fri 9:00 - 17:00

 Market Research and Planning

 To start investing in real estate, it is important to conduct comprehensive market research.
 This will help you identify areas with room for growth or undervalued properties that can be profitable.
 To do this, you need to analyze local housing market trends, property values, and future development plans in the area.
 The planning process should also involve creating a budget that includes the purchase price, renovation costs, and a buffer for unexpected expenses.
-You should consult with professionals such as your realtor and accountant to get their advice.
+You should consult professionals such as your realtor and accountant to get their advice.

 Financing